 Our people and our customers should feel included irrespective of their sex, ethnicity, gender, age, faith, nationality, sexual orientation, socio-economic starting point, whether or not they have an illness or disability, or any other characteristic.
 We're supporting leaders, managers and employees across the business to build an inclusive culture for all our staff.

 We’re working internally to tune our recruitment, policies, processes and working environments to support and promote inclusion at every stage.
-Five employee-led networks help our people champion inclusion and diversity throughout our business: Women@Sky, LGBT+@Sky, Multiculture@Sky, Parents@Sky and Body&Mind@Sky.
+Six employee-led networks help our people champion inclusion and diversity throughout our business: Women@Sky, LGBT+@Sky, Multiculture@Sky, Parents@Sky, Armed Forces@Sky and Body&Mind@Sky.
 These thriving networks provide community, peer to peer support and a collective voice so we focus on the things that matter most to our people.

 We survey our employees twice a year and compare scores between demographic groups to see if our people are having a shared experience of working here.
 We slice the data and look at questions that indicate feeling involved, valued and heard for men and women, BAME and white, lesbian/gay/bisexual and heterosexual, disability and no disability, under 44 and over 44.
 And we take action to create fairness when we identify a gap in the experiences our people are having at work.